sei-protocol/sei-cosmwasm/packages/sei-cosmwasm/README.md

             - Burns an amount of a factory denom.
 Only the creater of the denom (admin) can mint.
         - ChangeAdmin
             - Change the Admin of the Denom.
 Only the current admin can change the admin.
+        - SetMetadata
+            - Set the denom metadata of a factory denom.
+Only the current admin can set metadata.

 ## Usage